 Peter asked Jesus, "Should we forgive up to seven times?"
+What did Jesus say in response?
+Invite responses.
+Good thinking.
 "No, not seven times," Jesus replied, "but seventy-seven times!"
+Give a calculator to a child in your group and ask him to multiply 70 times seven and then give you the total.
 Wow!
-That's a lot of forgiveness!
 Do you think Jesus meant that we should only forgive someone this number of times and no more?
 What do you think He meant?

-Interact with kids and their responses.
+Interact with kids and their answers.
 Jesus meant we should forgive over and over and not even keep count.
-Why does God tell us to forgive people over and over and over?
+Why does Jesus tell us to forgive people over and over?
 Interact with kids' responses.
-That's right-since God has forgiven our sins, we can forgive others.
+God forgives, and He can give us everything we need to forgive others.
 Through Jesus, God has shown us how to forgive.
-When we trust and obey Him, He will heal us and give us everything we need to forgive others.
+When we trust and obey Him, He will heal us and give us everything we can forgive others.
 God is so good.
 Share a personal story of a time you forgave someone or someone forgave you.